pedrormjunior/vterm-python/README.md

    `vterm-python-process-string`: Replaces sent `\n` with `C-q C-j` so the REPL treats multi-line input as one block.

 4. **Sending**
-   `vterm-python-send-string`: handles empty-line logic, optional extra return, and keeps state via `vterm-python-last-was-empty`.
+   `vterm-python-send-string`: handles empty-line logic, optional extra return to be sent to the vterm buffer, and keeps state via `vterm-python-last-was-empty`.

 5. **Convenience commands**
    `…-send-region`, `…-send-line`, `…-send-buffer`, `…-send-narrowed` wrap all of the above.